DiegoEliasCosta/diegoeliascosta.github.io/index.md

 ## News

+- Aug 2022: New chapter of my academic career!
+I will join the Computer Science Department of Université du Québec à Montréal (UQAM) as a tenure-track assistant professor!
 - July 2022: Our paper ["Not All Dependencies are Equal: An Empirical Study on Production Dependencies in NPM"](https://arxiv.org/pdf/2207.14711.pdf) was accepted in the ASE conference!
 Pre-print coming soon.
 - July 2022: I will be the co-chair of the Data Challenge Track of ICPE 2023!
 Stay tuned for more info.
 - Jun 2022: Our paper ["Open Source Software: An Approach to Controlling Usage and Risk in Application Ecosystems"](https://arxiv.org/abs/2206.10358) was accepted in the SPLC conference!